As I was sitting on the steps this beautiful fall morning, I remembered back to the middle of August when five minutes in that chair could cook you.

-There are a lot of reasons why that was so, but mostly it boiled down to the five managers I had in the last two years were unethical.
+There are a lot of reasons why that was so, but mostly it boiled down to the five managers I had in the last two years.
+Most if not all were unethical.

 As a director of a publicly traded company, I took my responsibilities very seriously.
 A number of people worked on my national team and counted on me to help them to do their job and be paid fairly.
 I felt very responsible for their well being.